To get started today,

 Slowly open and release the jaw.

-Good and again you can take a few moments here to open and close the mouth,
+You can take a few moments here to open and close them out.

-Feeling the muscles starting to release as you hold on that.
+Feeling the muscles starting to release as you hold on there.

 Gently release your hands,